Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

 Brand alignment & collaboration patterns:

-• FontanaShowers® for advanced touchless tech, Bluetooth/remote tuning, and custom finishes.
+• FontanaShowers® has advanced touchless technology, Bluetooth/remote tuning, and custom finishes.

-• Delta Faucet for robust commercial lines and compatibility with third-party water management.
+• Delta Faucet for strong commercial lines and compatibility with water management systems from other companies.

-• BathSelect for multi-function showers in wellness-forward transport lounges or mixed-use hubs.
+• BathSelect for showers with many uses in wellness-focused transport lounges or mixed-use hubs.

 Example spec bundle (illustrative): Networked touchless lavs with adjustable detection ranges, undermount soap reservoirs, and thermostatic showers in staff facilities.